Nilakantha Das: Delhi Central Assembly

 Pandit Nilakantha, an eloquent speaker in English, was renowned as a legislator both in Odisha as well as in India.
-In the Indian arena,he raised many issues of national interest, including the rights of political prisoners, and of non-resident Indians in South Africa.
+In the Indian arena, he raised many issues of national interest, including the rights of political prisoners, and of non-resident Indians in South Africa.
 His work and arguments in various issues were regarded quite valuable so as to have them published in the Eminent Parliamentarians Monograph Series of India.
 The fourth volume in the series, titled Eminent_Parliamentarians_Series_Nilakantha_Das, contains his speeches delivered in the Central Legislative Assembly, while participating in debates on local, national and international issues.
-Odisha Government has also compiled some of his speeches into a book, titled “Speeches and Remarks of Pandit Nilakantha Das in Central Legislative Assembly” for the benefit of present-day legislators.
+Odisha Government has also compiled some of his speeches into a book, titled "Speeches and Remarks of Pandit Nilakantha Das in Central Legislative Assembly" for the benefit of present-day legislators.

-Mr. B. N. Pande, Governor of Odisha (1983–1988), who had in attended Nilakantha's arguments in the Delhi Assembly, once commented that when Nilakantha spoke, people used to say that “The Lion of Orissa is roaring!”
+B. N. Pande, Governor of Odisha (1983–1988), who had in attended Nilakantha's arguments in the Delhi Assembly, once commented that when Nilakantha spoke, people used to say that "The Lion of Orissa is roaring!"